Tuggummi/TPF/README.md

 _BUT BEFORE you message me_ try to solve it on your own, download the latest version from the GitHub, and it might work.
 Perhaps you changed anything or it was a problem on my end.
 If it doesn't work when you've downloaded the latest version, message me.
 Again, on discord: _Tuggummi#7842_

+In versions.md you can read about all of the 'bigger' versions that exists.
+Although not all versions will be available.

 #### How to install

 1. Download the resource from GitHub and put it in the Resource root folder.